 Internal linking is one of the most effective SEO strategies.
-But do you know how many internal links per page for SEO performance are needed?
+But do you know how many internal links per page SEO for performance are needed?
 A well-structured internal linking strategy helps search engines understand the website hierarchy and lets users navigate to other important and relevant informative pages.
 It also helps to improve user experience and boost page authority.

 This article is for those who want to add internal links to their website to increase engagement.
 Find out the best practices and the impact of links on SEO.

-Why Are Internal Links Important for SEO?
+Why are Internal Links Important for SEO?

 Before determining the ideal number of internal links per page, it’s crucial to understand their significance: